 by Don Hancock, Submitted to Blue Ribbon Commission on America’s Nuclear Future (3/24/2010).

 (all of the GNEP Site Awards can be found at http://www.gnep.energy.gov/gnepSitingStudies.html)

-The Deep Geologic Repository Joint Review Panel Hearing begins September 17, 2013.
-Details about the 22-day hearing schedule can be found on: http://www.ceaa.gc.ca/050/documents/p17520/94174E.pdf
+The Deep Geologic Repository Joint Review Panel Hearing began on September 17, 2013.
+Details about the hearing schedule could be found on: http://www.ceaa.gc.ca/050/documents/p17520/94174E.pdf

 WIPP Transportation Accidents 2002 - 2009 (5/8/2012)